datajutsu-jpl/Sales/README.md

  - Step 19 : Stacked bar chart to visualize and understand the sales contribution  by ship mode.

-	Snap of the chart
+	 # Snapshot of the chart

 ![Image](https://github.com/user-attachments/assets/fb338ef9-0445-474c-8af7-045048e4d11e)

  - Step 20 : Stacked bar chart to show the top 10 sold product of all the time.

-	Snap of the chart
+	 # Snapshot  of the chart

 ![Image](https://github.com/user-attachments/assets/bb96c350-fdfb-44b5-825d-2dcc544230e2)

  - Step 21 : Clustered column chart to find out the which category are targted or bought  by different segment of customers.

-	Snap of the chart
+	 # Snapshot  of the chart

 ![Image](https://github.com/user-attachments/assets/272aeed7-1d85-499a-96c0-6792ca5b4544)

  - Step 22 : Funnel chart to visualize and get the details on top 5 products with max discounts to make a conclusion on providing discounts.

-	Snap of the chart
+	 # Snapshot  of the chart

 ![Image](https://github.com/user-attachments/assets/0869ec64-9f19-4e4c-880f-165f261df9ef)

 - Step 23 : Clustered bar chart to gain the counts and order made by the customer in each state.

-	Snap of the chart
+	 # Snapshot  of the chart

 ![Image](https://github.com/user-attachments/assets/8fc9f375-f370-4e3c-8cbc-ba3a5edd2cb9)

 - Step 24 : Donut chart to analyse the total sales done by segment wise

-	Snap of the chart
+	 # Snapshot  of the chart

 ![Image](https://github.com/user-attachments/assets/f89cbb27-4be7-417f-afa0-9d81e3b0b3ab)

 - Step 25 : Pie chart to analyse the total sales done by segment category

-	Snap of the chart
+	 # Snapshot  of the chart

 ![Image](https://github.com/user-attachments/assets/2762e29c-7a1c-4ec0-a724-371e657893a8)